john-redd/pt-3-heroku-demo/readme.md

 - `heroku` for interacting with and pushing to Heroku
 - `nodemon` for running server in development mode

-### Steps
+## Steps

+### Create and Configure Heroku App
+You need to do the following, regardless of if you are publishing this exact project, or your own project to Heroku.

 1. Create application in [Heroku Dashboard](https://dashboard.heroku.com/apps)
 ![Heroku Apps Dashboard](./docs/assets/heroku_apps_dashboard.png)
 2. Add config vars in Heroku under the **Settings** tab
 ![Heroku Config Vars Dashboard](./docs/assets/heroku_config_vars.png)
     - PORT
     - NODE_ENV

-3. `npx heroku login`
+Please choose either this section, or the next based on what YOU are trying to do.

+If you have your own project that is completely different than the project in the repository, you will want to follow the ["Push your own project to heroku"](#push-your-own-project-to-heroku) instructions.

+If you are wanting to push the project in this repository, you will want to follow the ["Push this project to heroku"](#push-this-project-to-heroku) instructions.

+Most of you will more than likely want to follow the ["Push your own project to heroku"](#push-your-own-project-to-heroku) instructions.

+### Push your own project to Heroku
+1. Open your terminal and run j`npm install heroku` to add the required `heroku` dependency to your project.
+2. `npx heroku login` to login to heroku.
+This should open up a tab in your browser after a few seconds.
-4. `git init` if you haven't already initialized a git repo
+3. `git init` if you haven't already initialized a git repo
-5. `npx heroku git:remote -a replace-with-app-name`
+4. `npx heroku git:remote -a replace-with-app-name`
     - Example: `npx heroku git:remote -a pt-3-heroku-demo`
+5. `git add .`
+6. `git commit -m 'My commit message'`
+7. `git push heroku main`
+8. To deploy new changes to heroku, re-run steps 5, 6, and 7.

+### Push this project to Heroku
+1. Open your terminal and run `npm install` to install all the dependencies in this project.
+2. `npx heroku login` to login to heroku.
+This should open up a tab in your browser after a few seconds.
+3. `git init` if you haven't already initialized a git repo
+4. `npx heroku git:remote -a replace-with-app-name`
+    - Example: `npx heroku git:remote -a pt-3-heroku-demo`
-6. `git add .`
+5. `git add .`
-7. `git commit -m 'My commit message'`
+6. `git commit -m 'My commit message'`
-8. `git push heroku main`
+7. `git push heroku main`
-9. To deploy new changes to heroku, re-run steps 6, 7, and 8.
+8. To deploy new changes to heroku, re-run steps 5, 6, and 7.

+***

 Success should result in an output similar to this in your terminal.